 - Notify the Texas Hospital Association about the planned visit.
 A member of THA’s advocacy staff can provide you with background information on the legislator and/or help you compile any statistics or information needed to illustrate your concerns.

-- Make arrangements with your hospital’s public relations department to photograph the legislator’s visit and include a story on the visit in your hospital’s publications and social media channels
+- Make arrangements with your hospital’s public relations department to photograph the legislator’s visit and include a story on the visit in your hospital’s publications and social media channels, if the legislator grants permission to do so.

 - On the day of the visit, send a reminder to the staff in the areas to be visited.